AnjaGuillory/GoBowl/Deliverable2/DesignDocument.md

 * We assume the UI will be run on a modern Android OS
 * We assume the UI will be primarily used on a smartphone form factor
-* We assume that a backing store will be selected later and incorporate in subsequent rounds of development after the core application design is approved.
+* We assume that a proper backing store will be selected later and incorporate in subsequent rounds of development after the core application design is approved.
+For the short term, the database capabilities on the android device will be used.
 * We assume the hardware libraries will be provided to us at a later point
 * We assume that there is a local network connecting the smartphone and other components in the bowling alley.